 When you wander through the produce section, talk about which products are in season and where each one comes from.
 Go home and look at the globe (another great teaching moment!) and see how far away grapes from Chile come from versus apples from New York.

 Teach them the difference between brown rice and white rice or low fat milk versus whole milk.
 There are actually kids in this world who think that butter is made from corn.
 Do not let your kids be one of them!

 Give them a chore or two:

-Teaching kids to eat healthy is easier when they take an active part in food preparation.
+Teaching kids to eat healthily is easier when they take an active part in food preparation (have them help you pack a healthy lunch box this week!).
 Kids are hands on kind of creatures…they want to stir, mix, chop, and otherwise get their fingers in the food.
 Let them!

 Make a loaf of homemade bread with your kids one rainy Saturday and let them knead the dough.
 Even if your kids are very small, there are things they can do to help you in the kitchen.

 They can put silverware on the table, wash the veggies, pull grapes off the stems, or many other simple chores.
 When they get older they can graduate to slicing strawberries and flipping pancakes.